 The Vektrex Automated Light Measurement System integrates thermal control and precise electrical and optical instrumentation with easy-to-use software tools for measuring and recording LM-80 photometric and electrical test results.
 Single pulse, DC and continuous pulse modes are compliant with LM-85 requirements for repeatable high power LED light measurement.
 With 0.05% flux repeatability, the Vektrex Automated Light Measurement System can detect LED test trends within hours.

 Vektrex software applications are designed to address and support a wide range of testing needs.
 The LM-80 software suite includes STARS testing and monitoring software that controls and monitor source channels, loads, and thermal control devices during testing.
+STARPLOT software application graphically presents a view of reliability data generated by STARS.
+STARPLOT provides a graphical view of reliability data where defects such as internal shorts in LED arrays, connector wear, and even thermal problems may be identified.
 From plotting data and identifying trends to failsafe protection and remote thermal control, Vektrex software simplifies test control and accurate data collection.

 Whether you’re expanding existing test capacity, or stepping up to higher-power LM-80 LED testing systems, Vektrex systems and components give you the flexibility to scale a wide range of LED testing configurations.
 Leading manufacturers and LM-80 labs worldwide rely on Vektrex systems and components for unmatched power, capacity, and reliable performance.